PingOne Advanced Identity Cloud

 Transactions support the following authentication strategies:

-• Authenticate to Chain: Not applicable to Identity Cloud.
+• Authenticate to Chain: Not applicable to Advanced Identity Cloud.

 • Authenticate to Realm: Specify the full path of a realm in which the user must successfully authenticate to access the protected resource.
 For example, /alpha.